Jprost/ADA-Proj-18/README.md

   * **Nicolas Gandar** : Datastory Writting
   * **Jean-Baptiste Prost** : Datastory Writting
   * **Antoine Spahr** : Polls Descriptive Analysis / D3 Plots / WebPage construction / Datastory Writting

+# `PreProcess_Word2vec_TopWords’
+In this notebook we focused on the treatment of the tweet’s content.
+* First, the tweets are cleaned and tokenized.
+* Then a Word2vec model is used to represent each word in a 200 dimensions vector according to it linguistic context.
+We were hopping that the model would enable to observe cluster of similar words.
+To do so, we reduced to output 9 component with a PCA.
+We 2d-plotted each combinaison of those nine components but none of them gave a clear clustering.
+We could assed that the model was effective by simply looking at similar words by their *cosine similarity*.
+* The most popular words, hashtags and mentioning were computed in this notebook.
+Moreover,  we have assigned a  continuous *score* characterizing each expression by it troll orientation (right or left). this provided additional information on the vocabulary used by the two trolls category.
+* Finally, we displayed the top hashtag per day.

+`WebScrap`
+In this notebook, we defined the (23)  topics of the tweets.
+* A first short keyword list for each topic was first written.
+Then, the same Word2vec model was used to extend the list.
+The model enables to find similar words in our vocabulary.
+As a result, the lists were enriched by ten folds.
+* As we noticed that each tweets topic over time had spiking behavior, we wanted to understand what were the cause of those peaks.
+Hence, we implemented an *event detector* function.
+We defined a adapting threshold to each topic : *mean ± 2.25 * standard deviation* .
+When a spikes crosses the threshold, the date is retrieved and the corresponding page on [Wiki Portal CurrentEvents](https://en.wikipedia.org/wiki/Portal:Current_events)  is scrapped.
+Then, we look for potential word matching between the content of the topic list and the content of each paragraph of the web page text.
+If  a sufficient match occurs, an event is detected. <br> The function could still to be optimized but some very interesting output are provided

+`Poll_Descriptive_Analysis` and `TrumpPresidency`
+Those notebook integrates data from several pollsters during the election campaign (autumn 2017) and the Trump’s presidency respectively.
+They follow the same structure:
+*